Scan Science and Technology

 The Experts below are selected from a list of 321 Experts worldwide ranked by ideXlab platform

-Zhongping Chen – 1st expert on this subject based on the ideXlab platform
+Zhongping Chen – One of the best experts on this subject based on the ideXlab platform.

 Acoustic Radiation Force Optical Coherence Elastography2014 Asia Communications and Photonics Conference (ACP), 2014Co-Authors: Zhongping ChenAbstract:

 An Acoustic Radiation force optical coherence elastography (ARF-OCE) system was developed that combines high speed ARF with high resolution of phase resolved optical coherence tomography to image and quantify tissues biomechanical properties.